astramind-ai/Pulsar/tutorial/Chatting_and_advance_setting.md

 ## Step 2: Configure LoRA (OPTIONAL)

 LoRA (Low-Rank Adaptation) allows you to customize your model's specialization.
-Select an existing LoRA.
+Select between the already downloaded LoRA.
+Puls automatically detect if the LoRA is compatible with the selected model.

 ## Step 3: Configure Personality (OPTIONAL)

-LoRA (Low-Rank Adaptation) allows you to customize your model's specialization.
-Select an existing LoRA.
+Personalities can be added to the any models to make the interaction of the model with you unique.

 ![Select models](../images/selectmodel.png)